Everybody Wants Some!!

 Just as Dazed and Confused takes its title from a Led Zeppelin song, similarly Everybody Wants Some!! takes its name from a Van Halen song.
 The great soundtrack is actually more diverse than the Dazed soundtrack which features primarily classic rock, whereas Everybody ranges through punk, disco, funk, rock, and new wave, with bands as varied as Parliament and Devo.
 And in addition to "Rapper's Delight", an original old school-style rap song is performed by the film's key players, in character, over the closing credits.
 Self-referential, and shot like a music video, it captures the film's fun tone and is an amusing way to end it.

 Overall, the movie is a well-executed portrayal of college life for the average American male in a time transitioning from the dour '70s to the decadent '80s.
 While much of the characters' behaviour and dialogue is lewd and unsophisticated, this somehow adds to the film's charm as a comedically exaggerated portrayal of a specific time, place, and culture.
 Like in Dazed and Confused, nothing really happens.
 But this is also part of the appeal, as the film bucks formulaic cinematic storytelling conventions.
 Linklater has always done this; making something magical and captivating out of small-budget, independent productions that often feature people just walking around and talking.
 And there's something refreshing and thoroughly compelling about how he does it.
-Everybody Wants Some!! doesn't have as many memorable lines as Dazed and Confused, and maybe the characters won't end up being as legendary, but it's still a solid entry into Linklater's repertoire that left me with something to think about.
+Everybody Wants Some!! doesn't have as many memorable lines as Dazed and Confused, and maybe the characters won't end up being as legendary, but it's still a solidly entertaining entry into Linklater's repertoire that left me with something to think about.

 Rating (out of 5): ★★★½